A data-driven approach to an early US expansion

 1. Three quarters of French scaleups active in the US have entered the country before their Series B:

-• 30% have entered the US market right after their Pre-seed or Seed, and 45% after their Series A and 25% before their Series B.
+• 30% have entered the US market right after their Pre-seed or Seed, and 45% after their Series A and 25% after their Series B.

 • On average, it took slightly more than 4 years after incorporating in France for the French scaleups to incorporate in the US.